mdgolammafuz/ICO-with-ERC20-Token/README.md

     ```
 <br/>

-3. Declaring the `address` that gets tranferred to the Ethers sent to the `contrcat`.
+3. Declaring the `address` that gets transferred to the Ethers sent to the `contract`.
 The investors will send Eth to the contract's address, and the **Maftos** will be added to the
 balance of the investors.

     ```javascript